FelipeSSac/marvel-essentials/README.md

 ## 💎 Next steps

-- Create an API to get the data about Marvel's stuff in a database, instead a mock JSON file.
+- Create an API to register the data from Marvel and store in a database, instead a mock JSON file.
 - Create a hero, movie or HQ details page.